mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 #### 1:08:19

-**Question**: [Roshi](glossary#roshi)?
+**Question**: Roshi?
 Were the two monks expressing their life when they went back to the monastery?
 Or were they picking and choosing?

 **Katagiri**: Two monks?

 **Same person**: The two monks, your friends that you described.
-To go back; was that an expression of their life?
+To go back, was that an expression of their life?
 Or were they picking and choosing?
 And what’s the difference?

 **Katagiri**: Oh, of course, he chose.
 [It’s] his life.
 But by *what*?
 What part of his mind did he choose [with]?
 I don’t know.
 Maybe karma.
 It’s connected with the past life, present life, future life.
 There are many conditions there, many things there.
 So in the future, the monastery is there, and in the past, his – maybe – karma, he planted a seed in the past.
 And then many things combined, unified, and he can see something happened.
 And then his mind catches that event.
 Monastery, and movies, and his karmas: all things put together, and then something happens.
 And then the mind catches it.
 And then the mind chooses, “Let’s go there.”